herofilo/StormCat/StormCat/README.txt

 VERSION HISTORY
 ---------------
+* v1.8.0 (20190918)
+	- Contextual menu now available for the Catalogue Index table
+	- Multiple catalogues can be loaded at the same time in different windows (instances) of the application
+	- More coherent and complete recollection and reporting of issues
+	- Asset info:
+		- Prop variant names listed in Extra Info.
+	- Asset Search:
+		- Filtering by ExtraInfo
+		- Fixed problem with filtering by tags

 * v1.7.1 (20190917):
 	- Major overhaul of the User Interface
 	- (Hopefully) Much better and more complete catalogue management